zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 # Develop a multi-agent solution

 In this exercise, you'll create a project that orchestrates two AI agents using the Semantic Kernel SDK.
-The Incident Manager agent will analyze service log files for issues.
-If an issue is found, the Incident Manager will recommend a resolution action.
-The Devops Assistant agent will receive the recommendation from the Incident Manager and invoke the corrective function to perform the resolution.
-The Incident Manager agent will review the updated logs to make sure the resolution is successful.
-For this exercise, four sample log files are provided.
-The Devops Assistant agent code only updates the sample log files with some example log messages.
+An *Incident Manager* agent will analyze service log files for issues.
+If an issue is found, the Incident Manager will recommend a resolution action and a *DevOps Assistant* agent will receive the recommendation and invoke the corrective function to perform the resolution.
+The Incident Manager agent will then review the updated logs to make sure the resolution was successful.

+> **Note**: For this exercise, four sample log files are provided.
+The DevOps Assistant agent code only updates the sample log files with some example log messages.

 This exercise should take approximately **30** minutes to complete.